Lykos153/git-annex-remote-googledrive/README.md

 git-annex-remote-googledrive adds direct and fast support for Google Drive to git-annex and comes with some awesome new features.

-__Stability note:__
-This software is still being tested. _Although it should be reliable, please for the time being keep additional copies of all data you do not want to lose._ A [numcopies](https://git-annex.branchable.com/git-annex-numcopies/) value greater than 1 is a good idea anyway.

 ## Features

 * [exporttree remotes](https://git-annex.branchable.com/git-annex-export)